alephium/nextjs-pages-dapp-template/README.md

-# My Next.js dApp with app router
+# My Next.js dApp with pages router

 This template monorepo was designed to provide a developer-friendly experience to Alephium ecosystem newcomers.
 It is split into 2 parts: